-SECTION 13-ENFORCEMENT
+SECTION13- ENFORCEMENT

 The Code Enforcement Officer shall enforce this ordinance and initiate all procedures and actions through the Municipal Officers.
-Any person found guilty of violating any provision of this ordinance you may be subject to a fine of not less than \$100.00 for each offense nor more than \$2,500.00.
+Any person found guilty of violating any provision of this ordinance may be subject to a fine of not less than \$100.00 for each offense of no more than \$2,500.00.
 Each day such violation exists shall constitute a separate offense.
 All fines shall be paid to the Town of Perry.
 Such persons shall also be liable for court costs and reasonable attorney fees incurred by the Town of Perry in the event of the necessity of such actions.

-SECTION 14 - RIGHT OF ENTRY
+SECTION 14- RIGHT OF ENTRY

-The Code Enforcement Officer or his/her assistant, in the performance of his/her duties, may enter any building during construction for the purpose of making the inspection required by this code with proper notification to the owner(s).
+The Code Enforcement Officer or his/her assistant, in the performance of his/her duties, may enter any building during construction for the purpose of making the inspection required by this code with proper notification to the owner (s).

-SECTION 15 - APPEAL
+SECTION 15-APPEAL

-Appeal for the decision of the Code Enforcement Officer or the Planning Board shall be made to the Board of Appeals and from the Board of Appeals to Superior Court.
+Appeal for the decision of the Code Enforcement Officer or the Planning Board shall be Made to the Board of Appeals and from the Board of Appeals to Superior Court.
 Such appeal shall be filed within thirty (30) days of the date of the order being appealed.

-SECTION 16 - REPEAL
+SECTION 16-REPEAL

-With the enactment of this ordinance, the Land Use and Development Ordinance of July 22, 1987 as amended is repealed.
+With the enactment of this Ordinance, the Building and Site Review Ordinance of November 13, 2024, as amended is repealed.

-SECTION 17 - WAIVERS
+SECTION 17- WAIVERS

-The Planning Board may modify or waive any of the Section 9 part B "Permits" when it determines in writing that because of the special circumstances of the site such standards would not be applicable or would be an unnecessary burden upon the applicant, and that such waiver would not adversely affect the abutting land owners and the general health and welfare of the Town.
+The Planning Board may modify or waive any of the Section 9-part B "Permits" when it determines in writing that because of the special circumstances of the site such standards would not be applicable or would be an unnecessary burden upon the applicant, and that such waiver would not adversely affect the abutting landowners and the general health and welfare of the Town.